bUnit-dev/bUnit/docs/site/docs/interaction/trigger-event-handlers.md

 This is what happens in the test:

 1. In the arrange step of the test, the `<ClickMe>` component is rendered and the `<button>` element is found using the [`Find(string cssSelector)`](xref:Bunit.RenderedComponentExtensions.Find``1(Bunit.IRenderedComponent{``0},System.String)) method.
 2. The act step of the test is the `<button>`'s click event handler.
-In this case, the `ClickHandler` event handler method is invoked in three different ways:
+In this case, the `ClickHandler` event handler method is invoked by calling the [`Click`](xref:Bunit.EventHandlerDispatchExtensions.Click(AngleSharp.Dom.IElement,Microsoft.AspNetCore.Components.Web.MouseEventArgs)) extension method on the found `<button>` element.
+The method takes an optional `MouseEventArgs` argument, which, if not supplied, will be initialized with default values.
-   - The first and second invocations use the same [`Click`](xref:Bunit.MouseEventDispatchExtensions.Click(AngleSharp.Dom.IElement,System.Int64,System.Double,System.Double,System.Double,System.Double,System.Double,System.Double,System.Double,System.Double,System.Int64,System.Int64,System.Boolean,System.Boolean,System.Boolean,System.Boolean,System.String)) method.
-It has a number of optional arguments, some of which are passed in the second invocation.
-If any arguments are provided, they are added to an instance of the `MouseEventArgs` type, which is passed to the event handler if it has it as an argument.
-   - The last invocation uses the [`Click`](xref:Bunit.MouseEventDispatchExtensions.Click(AngleSharp.Dom.IElement,Microsoft.AspNetCore.Components.Web.MouseEventArgs)) method.
-This takes an instance of the `MouseEventArgs` type, which is passed to the event handler if it has it as an argument.

 All the event dispatch helper methods have the same two overloads: one that takes a number of optional arguments, and one that takes one of the `EventArgs` types provided by Blazor.